kedro-org/kedro/docs/source/03_tutorial/07_set_up_experiment_tracking.md

 )
 ```

-Having set up both datasets, we are now ready to generate our first set of experiment tracking data!
+Having set up both datasets, you are now ready to generate your first set of experiment tracking data!

 ## Generating Run data